 You too can have this Homemade Crema Mexicana with just a handful of ingredients in your pantry.
 Perfect for tacos, burritos and Street Corn Salad!

 Think of Crema Mexican as the Mexican version of French crème fraiche or American sour cream.
-It is slightly thinner and a bit sweeter and often served along cotija or queso fresco cheeses.
+It is slightly thinner and a bit sweeter and often served along with cotija or queso fresco cheeses.

 Some might call is Mexicana crema or just plain crema.